huggingface/gsplat.js/README.md

 A: `.splat` files are a compact form of the splat data, offering quicker loading times than `.ply` files.
 They consist of a raw Uint8Array buffer.

+> ⚠️ The `.splat` format does not contain SH coefficients, so colors are not view-dependent.

+**Q: Can I convert .splat files to .ply?**

+A: Yes, see the commented code in the [ply-converter example](https://github.com/dylanebert/gsplat.js/blob/main/examples/ply-converter/src/main.ts).
+Alternatively, convert `.splat` to `.ply` from URL in this [jsfiddle example](https://jsfiddle.net/aL81ds3e/).

+> ⚠️ When converting `.ply` -> `.splat` -> `.ply`, SH coefficients will be lost.

 ### License

 This project is released under the MIT license.
 It is built upon several other open-source projects: